 How Much to Tip a DJ When you hire a DJ for an event, you are paying a flat fee for her services.
 According to the American Disc Jockey Association, this fee can range from $350 to over $5,000.
 So why should you tip the DJ on top of that?
 DJs are in the service industry, where giving a tip to service providers is common practice, particularly because tips go directly to the DJ, rather than the company as a whole.
-However, it is still at your discretion whether or not to tip the DJ.
-Experienced DJ Bill Smith offers some points to factor in when determining how much to tip the DJ in his article, "Hiring a DJ: Points to Consider."
+If you can answer yes to the above questions, it would not be out of place for you to tip the DJ at the end of the night.

 Infographic: The True Cost of Homeownership Everyone is talking about how now is a great time to buy a home.
 And, on the surface, it looks like the perfect time.
 Home prices are low, and mortgage interest rates remain at near-record lows.
 There is some argument, though, that it might be better to buy a home in six months; without the home buyer tax credit to help keep home prices higher, some argue that another dip in prices is likely.
 However, whether you are really ready to buy a home has little to do with what is happening in the housing market; more important is what is happening in your personal finance world.
 When many people start thinking about purchasing a home, they usually get excited about figuring out how big a house they can get, and use online mortgage calculators to help them estimate monthly payments at a specific interest.
 The following infographic from CreditLoan.com offers a sobering look at how much it can cost to own a home.
 You can experiment with your own set of numbers at New York Times.